Eppo-exp/eppo-docs/docs/sdks/server-sdks/ruby.md

   '<FLAG-KEY>',
   '<SUBJECT-KEY>',
   {
-    # Optional map of subject metadata for targeting.
+    # Mapping of any subject metadata for targeting.
   },
   '<DEFAULT-VALUE>'
 )